Vehicle stabilisers and outriggers

 Stabilisers and outriggers have many configurations depending on the application.
 They are used to minimise the risk of toppling when the centre of gravity of the combined load and vehicle is outside the support base of the vehicle.
 Generally outriggers lift the vehicle’s wheels off the ground while stabilisers do not.
 Examples of mobile plant using stabilisers or outriggers include:

 - vehicle loading cranes

 - mobile amusement rides.

-Manually operated stabilisers rely solely on the locking mechanism to ensure the stabiliser remains in the travel position.
+Manually operated stabilisers rely solely on the operator securing the locking mechanism to ensure the stabiliser remains in the travel position.
+The stabiliser can extend:

-- the stabiliser not being returned to and effectively locked into the travel position
+- if the stabiliser is not returned to and effectively locked into the travel position

-- incidental forces, such as, when the truck goes over a bump or around a corner.
+- due to incidental forces caused by, for example, the vehicle going over a bump or around a corner.

-- components of the stabiliser or outrigger travel restraint locking mechanism are:
+PCBUs must ensure the components of the stabiliser or outrigger travel position locking mechanism are:

 - in good condition

 - free of defects